Boxylmer/MembraneBase.jl/docs/src/index.md

 # MembraneBase.jl Documentation

-This package contains most of the shared functions and structures used in the MembranePackages.
+This package contains most of the shared functions and structures used in the MembranePackages ecosystem.

 ```@contents
 ```